 On the very top floor of the Contemporary Resort is California Grill, a Signature restaurant with the best view of any Disney World restaurant.
 It directly overlooks Magic Kingdom and the Seven Seas Lagoon.
 There are private observation decks outside of the restaurant that are considered by some (including me) to be the best spot at Disney for watching fireworks.
 The view, the food, and the overall ambiance all combine to make this a special place and my favorite spot to eat.

-Fun fact- I actually got engaged at California Grill during the Christmas Wishes fireworks show.
+Fun fact- I actually got engaged at California Grill during the Christmas Wishes fireworks show in 2016.

 Moving on, the other dining highlights at the Contemporary are Chef Mickey’s, Steakhouse 71, and Contempo Cafe.
 Chef Mickey’s is a Signature character dining restaurant with Mickey himself.
 Steakhouse 71 is a stylish, modern American restaurant that has a good menu with just about everything on it.
 Contempo Cafe is the resort’s primary quick-service spot and one of the best of its kind at any resort.